In 1956, Rev. Mildred Park founded the Unity Study Group.

-Feeling some growing pains, the church began to make plans in 1967 for a building of its own, to be located in Oakton.
+Feeling some growing pains, we began to make plans in 1967 for a building of our own, to be located in Oakton.
 Construction began in 1974.
-Because the congregation had outgrown the little white church on E. Main Street, Sunday services were held in the Robert Frost Middle School from 1973-1975.
+Because the congregation had outgrown the little white building on E. Main Street, Sunday services were held in the Robert Frost Middle School from 1973-1975.

 By 1986, the congregation had outgrown this building as well, so Sunday services were held at James Madison High School.
 This situation lasted only two years, thanks to Unity of Fairfax’s purchase of an adjoining property known as Hill House.
 This house provided space for classrooms and offices, and allowed expansion of parking as well.